 How we're helping to make your town centre safe

 We're working with key partners, including Rochdale Business Improvement District (BID), so you can enjoy all our town centres have to offer.

 The steps we've taken during the coronavirus pandemic include:

-Reopening of the hospitality industry: we're making contact with businesses to ensure they have all the support and information they need to open safely.
-Our ;licensing team has contacted every licensed premises in the borough to provide them with advice and support around reopening.
-To operate safely, leisure venues will be required to follow a number of rules and anyone wishing to visit them will need to adhere to them.
+- Reopening of the hospitality industry - we've made contact with businesses to ensure they have all the support and information they need to open safely.
+Our licensing team contacted every licensed premises in the borough and provided them with advice and support around reopening.
+To operate safely, leisure venues are required to follow a number of rules and anyone wishing to visit them will need to adhere to them.

-- Council staff will be joining forces with police to visit venues to support visitors and businesses, particularly at key times like weekends.
+- Council staff have joined forces with police and are regularly visiting venues to support visitors and businesses, particularly at key times like weekends.

 - We’ve pedestrianised Packer Street in Rochdale town centre to create more outdoor space for businesses in this area.
-This allows customers of pubs like the Flying Horse Hotel extra space to drink and dine outside safely.
+This has allowed customers of pubs like the Flying Horse Hotel extra space to drink and dine outside safely.
 We've also relocated the Packer Street taxi rank to the other side of the road, so it is now located in the town hall car park.
 A small section of Nelson Street at its junction with Packer Street is also closed to traffic.

 - We’ve increased cleaning across all our town centres, with an additional focus on key areas like handrails and ticket machines at car parks.

 - We've added signage to pavements and lamp posts to remind shoppers about the importance of following government guidance and we’ve given posters and stickers to businesses to help them spread the message.